How to Make Billions of Copies of a DNA Segment

-This patent describes the Polymerase Chain Reaction (PCR), a fundamental process for making millions of copies of a specific DNA or RNA segment from a tiny sample, enabling its detection.
+This patent describes the Polymerase Chain Reaction (PCR), a method to rapidly create many copies of a specific piece of DNA or RNA, enabling its detection and analysis.

 Original patent title: “Process for amplifying, detecting, and/or-cloning nucleic acid sequences”

-What this patent does NOT cover
+What does this patent NOT cover?

 These exclusions are unique to PatentBrief — derived from the actual claim language, not patent-office boilerplate.